The “Role” and the “Work” of the Holy Spirit

 The Holy Spirit Revealed the New Covenant

 One of the “works” that the Holy Spirit was sent to do, was to reveal the new covenant law of Christ.
 Jesus had already started to reveal some things concerning the new covenant, but that really wasn’t the main “role” that Jesus was sent to fulfill.
-What was the main purpose for Jesus Christ?
-It was to become the sinless sacrifice, to die for the sins of the world, wasn’t it?
+The main purpose that Jesus was sent for, was to become a sinless sacrifice, and to die for the sins of the world.
 That was the main “role” of Jesus.
 That’s what Jesus was referring to when He said; “My meat is to do the will of Him who sent Me, and to accomplish His work.”
-The “work” that Jesus was sent to do, was the “work” of providing salvation.
+The “work” that Jesus was sent to do, was the “work” of providing the means of salvation.

 But Jesus also revealed quite a bit about the new covenant.
 He taught about believing in Him, as the Christ, in John 8:24.
 And he taught about confessing your faith in Him, in Mathew 10:32 & 33.
-And he taught about repenting of sins, in Luke 13:3.
-And He taught about the need for baptism, in Mark 16:16.
+And He taught about the necessity of repenting of sins, in Luke 13:3.
+And He taught about the necessity of baptism for the forgiveness of those sins, in Mark 16:16.
 And He even taught about the need to remain faithful unto death, in Mathew 24:13, and in Revelation 2:10.
 Jesus actually taught the whole plan of salvation, didn’t He?

 And one of the “works” of the Holy Spirit, was to continue those teachings, and to reveal the rest of the new covenant.
 Here’s three verses that bear out that fact;

 And our third verse is John 16:13; “But when that one, the Spirit of truth comes, He will guide you into all truth..”
-Jesus began teaching the truth, and the Holy Spirit took over where Jesus left off, and completed the work of revelation.
+Jesus began teaching the truth, and the Holy Spirit took over where Jesus left off, and completed the work of the revelation of God’s word.
 And now we have the whole truth, revealed to us in the bible.

-The Holy Spirit was sent from the Father, the scripture says, “He proceeds out from the Father”, for the purpose of teaching the truth, which was one of the “works’ that Jesus began.
+The Holy Spirit was sent from the Father; The scripture says, “He proceeds out from the Father”, (John 15:26) for the purpose of teaching the truth, which was one of the “works’ that Jesus first began.

 The Holy Spirit Gave “Power” to the Apostles